linfiniyl/FileContentFilter/README.md

 For example, "12345 abc" is a string, and "1.25" is a floating point number.
 If a line contains numbers of both types, "floats" and "integers", then the program will also classify them as strings.

-This program was executed as a test task.
+This program was made as a test task.